exoplatform/exo-documentation/docs/GettingStartedeXoCommunity.rst

  - Create a new folder EXO_HOME
  - Download the Docker Compose from `here <https://github.com/exoplatform/exo-community/blob/develop/exo-community-compose.yml>` and save it under EXO_HOME
  - Using your preferred tool, start the environment :
-   - Ubuntu : docker-compose -f exo-community-compose.yml
+   - Ubuntu : docker-compose -f exo-community-compose.yml up
    - Mac :
  - Open your browser and open the URL : http://localhost/